solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 ### Using Anchor’s `#[account(signer)]` Constraint

-While the `Signer` account type is useful, it doesn't perform other ownership or type checks, limiting its use in instruction logic.
+While the `Signer` account type is useful, it doesn't perform other ownership or type checks, limiting its use in instruction handler logic.
 The [anchor's `#[account(signer)]`](https://www.anchor-lang.com/docs/account-constraints) constraint addresses this by verifying that the account signed the transaction while allowing access to its underlying data.